rnubel/klaxon/README.md

               :message => "User #{user.name} registered at #{Time.now}!"
 </pre>

-If anywhere you want to sound the alarm:
+If you want to sound the alarm:
 <pre>
 Klaxon.raise_alert  :category => :user_registrations,
                     :severity => :critical,